jsnctl/cronsql/README.md

 # cronsql

-Sometimes you need a quick way of querying data on a regular basis to keep folk happy (e.g. _"This data is great!
-Can we have a report every day?"_ 💀)
+_"This data is great!
+Can we have a report every day?"_ 💀

-`cronsql` is a simple (and a bit hacky) Docker-enabled SQL query scheduler & reporting toolkit for analytics workloads.
+Sometimes you need a quick and hacky way of querying and summarising data on a regular basis. `cronsql` is a simple Docker-enabled SQL query scheduler & reporting toolkit for analytics workloads.